 Noni (“no-nee”) may not be the tastiest addition to our list – okay, its taste definitely does not recommend it, if we’re being honest! – but this odiferous fruit is considered Mother Nature’s cure-all.

 For centuries, noni has been used to reverse aging, lower blood pressure/reduce hypertension, fight cancer, lower cholesterol, improve memory, boost the immune system, help with stress, and provide myriad other benefits.
 What’s more, it’s a powerful antiseptic, anti-histamine, anti-fungal, and anti-bacterial.
 As we said, a true superfood!

-If you want to live in the tropics without the tropical storms, come and explore the beauty of hurricane-free Kalia on an incredible Discovery Tour: 4 glorious days and 3 relaxing nights of Guanacaste life and the pura vida lifestyle, of friendly smiles and your very own infinity pool.
+Sounds tasty, doesn’t it?
+Let us treat you to a feast of Costa Rican superfoods on an incredible (and often tasty) Discovery Tour!
+For 4 glorious days and 3 relaxing nights, we’ll treat you to the pura vida lifestyle, complete with superfoods, friendly smiles and your very own infinity pool.
 Call (800) 219-0310 to book your free Discovery Tour today or click here to learn more.